ajish-antony/packer-image-builder/README.md

 #### Packer Image Build

-- Update the variables according to the requirements in the files and proceeds with Image build using the below command
+- For manually building the packer AMI.
+Update the variables according to the requirements in the files and proceeds with Image build using the below command

 ```sh
 packer build image.pkr.hcl